Quantum-inspired Techniques in Tensor Networks for Industrial Contexts: Basic tensor properties and more complex techniques

+Imaginary-time evolution is not a deterministic closed-system unitary evolution.
+On quantum hardware it therefore requires additional mechanisms such as normalization, measurements, ancillas, postselection, or variational approximations.
+In classical tensor-network simulations, the non-unitary operator can be applied directly, provided that the resulting tensor-network ranks remain controlled \cite{Combin}.
+If $S_\star$ is the set of minimizers, $C_\star$ is the minimum cost, and $\Delta$ is the gap to the best non-optimal value, then

-Due to its non-unitareity, at the quantum level this type of operation cannot be performed, but at the classical level it is possible to perform \cite{Combin}.
-If we needed to take into account all possible combinations, we would need an unbearable amount of memory, resulting in a brute-force search.
-However, by combining the ability to compress information and simulate quantum states with the ability to apply non-unitary tensor network operations, we can create such a state for various problems \cite{TN_TSP,TN_QUBO,TN_Task}.
+Indeed, the total unnormalized weight of non-optimal states is at most $(|\Omega|-|S_\star|)\exp(-2\beta(C_\star+\Delta))$, whereas the optimal states contribute at least $|S_\star|\exp(-2\beta C_\star)$, and dividing both bounds gives the claim.
+If we needed to take into account all possible combinations explicitly, we would need an unbearable amount of memory, resulting in a brute-force search.
+However, by combining the ability to compress information and simulate quantum states with the ability to apply non-unitary tensor-network operations, we can create such a state for various problems \cite{TN_TSP,TN_QUBO,TN_Task}.
 This can be done in an exact or approximate way, by recompressions, depending on how much memory we want to devote to it.

-The main limitation is that for NP-Hard problems, the most complex ones, we will need an exponential amount of memory and time to solve them exactly.
-By making intelligent adjustments in the encoding and expression of the problem, the creation and contraction of the tensor network and applying various simplifications in the constraints, we can create efficient approximate algorithms from the exact ones, avoiding exponential scaling.
+The main limitation is that for NP-hard problems we may still need an exponential amount of memory and time to solve them exactly, because the tensor-network ranks can grow exponentially in the worst case.
+By making intelligent adjustments in the encoding and expression of the problem, the creation and contraction of the tensor network, and by applying various simplifications in the constraints, we can nevertheless obtain useful approximate or heuristic algorithms on structured instances.

 The fourth is the simulation of a physical system represented by a variational tensor network, with a cost function given as a Hamiltonian that we can write in MPS or MPO representation.
-In this case we will perform variational updates of the state tensor network, using techniques such as gradient descent or DMRG to minimize the energy of the system to find the optimal combination.
+In this case we will perform variational updates of the state tensor network, using techniques such as gradient descent, DMRG in the MPS setting, or related local sweep methods for other tensor-network geometries, in order to minimize the energy of the system and find the optimal combination.
 The effectiveness of these types of techniques depends very much on the problem to which they are applied and they can get stuck in local minima, especially for problems with constraints.
 In addition, there is the limitation that we must be able to express the cost function in a tensor network representation.